2010 Tonight Show conflict: Losing Leno (2005–2008)

 In private conversations, Leno likened his removal from The Tonight Show to the end of a relationship, noting that he was loyal and still ended up "heartbroken".
 From his perspective, NBC's decision made no sense, as his show had remained number one in ratings and consistently brought in money.
 He began frequently lamenting his confusion to producer Vickers, explaining that he was "sick of lying" when people inquired on his retirement.
-Eventually, Leno began mulling over his options after Tonight, telling his staff that after the transition, they could move to another network like ABC.
+Eventually, Leno began mulling over his options after Tonight, telling his staff that after the transition, they could move to another network like ABC (whose Disney lot was not far from their then-current Burbank studio).
 His frustration with the situation came across in his nightly monologues, as more jokes regarding NBC's fourth-place position in the ratings, as well as jokes regarding the future transition, began to appear.
-While NBC executives tended to not worry in the immediate years following the decision, by 2007 Zucker began to ponder what losing Leno might mean for the network.
+While NBC executives tended not to worry in the immediate years following the decision, by 2007 Zucker began to ponder what losing Leno might mean for the network.
 Around this time, Fox and ABC began conveying interest and holding discreet conversations with Leno.

 Among the offers made to Leno by NBC's competitors was from Sony Pictures Television for a syndicated program.
 In early 2008, Zucker began to make trips to the Burbank studio in an effort to keep Leno.
-He gave him numerous suggestions, including a Bob Hope-type deal (high-profile specials), a Sunday night primetime show, or even a nightly cable show on USA Network (owned by NBCUniversal).
+He gave him numerous suggestions, including a Bob Hope-type deal (high-profile specials), a Sunday night primetime show, or even a nightly cable show on USA Network (owned by NBC Universal).
 Executives began to entertain an ideal solution—pay off O'Brien and retain Leno—but Zucker viewed the idea as "outrageous".
 By this time, NBC had already broken ground on a new studio for O'Brien's Tonight Show, renovating Stage 1 at the Universal Studios Lot in Universal City, for a reported US$50 million.
 During a spring lunch meeting with Ross, NBC Sports chief Dick Ebersol advised that O'Brien retire silly antics and focus more on pitching his show to middle America, which would involve stretching out his monologue.
 O'Brien, then a year away from inheriting The Tonight Show, was indeed lengthening his monologue, but viewed suggestions from Ludwin as largely unnecessary, desiring to put his own stamp on the show's tradition.
 By this point, O'Brien's high popularity at the time of the contract signing had gone down slightly.
 He had opted not to change his act to suit a more mainstream audience as NBC imagined he would, and CBS's Craig Ferguson, who occupied the post-Letterman slot as host of The Late Late Show, had begun to occasionally beat O'Brien in overall ratings.
 Though internal anxiety increased among executives, most tended to still support O'Brien.